kevinraymond/wave-network/README.md

 Someone smarter than me can check [wave_network.py](wave_network.py) to make sure it's sound.

+Making some improvements along the way.
 Hopefully this leads somewhere amazing - enjoy!

 ## Results